wherewasico/.github/profile/README.md

 # Where Was I

-Looks like you're here, just a little, heh... early 😉
+Looks like you're here a little early 😉

-Well, it's like they say, the early bird gets the worm.
+Well, it's like they say, the early bird gets the worm

-Come back another time pal, you might just be onto something.
+Come back another time pal, you might just be onto something